Thom-J-H/Capstone2_Harvard_edX/README.md

 Which will ensure that if someone is missing the needed packages, the packages will be installed from CRAN so that the RMD runs without terminating by error.

 This is an excellent suggestion, so I will update the script and the RMD (by 15 March 2019) for future use/reference.
-I will also take one last crack at fixing any typos or infelcities of expression in the report, even though the project has received **full marks** (50 out of 50) and for all practical purpose is done: [certificate earned!](https://courses.edx.org/certificates/670fdf3fe3e948f890134889fa55676d)
+I will also take one last crack at fixing any typos or infelicities of expression in the report, even though the project has received **full marks** (50 out of 50) and for all practical purpose is done: [certificate earned!](https://courses.edx.org/certificates/670fdf3fe3e948f890134889fa55676d)

 Otherwise, I will leave this Machine Learning project up as an archive: as part of what I hope will be a growing *R for Data Science* portfolio.